For a current list of expected lane closures see the Texas Department of Transportation's Highway Conditions Search Tool.

 The existing 8” residential water main along El Camino Real from West Pipeline Road to the south city limits is in need of replacement due to its deteriorating condition and inadequate size.
 With the installation of a new 10” line, the incidents of water breaks should decrease and with the larger volume of water available in the 10” line, greater pressure can be maintained for residents, and also for fire protection as necessary.

-Construction began on July 21st and is expected to be completed by end of November.
+Construction began on July 21st and is expected to be completed by the end of November.

 You can sign up to receive email updates for construction projects via MyEuless.